 Pay attention to admission for particular majors and look for prerequisite courses for major requirements that you may be able to complete prior to transferring.

-Ask about the process to request course re-evaluations if necessary.
+If necessary, ask about the process to request course re-evaluations.
 Keep a copy of your original institution's academic catalog (hard copy or CD) or check to see if they are online and accessible.